How Can Animation Make Your Advertising Campaign A Big Success? - The European Business Review

 Types of Animated Videos & Platforms On Which They Can Be Shared:

-Animated Commercials:
+Animated Commercials

 Marketers use animated videos to promote brand visibility and make target users familiar with their products.
 Animated commercials can be distributed through television advertisements, and also by posting videos on other digital media platforms.